"Correspondence courses are for dull students not lucky to go to colleges"

 * PG Diploma in HR Management

-* PG Certificate in Radio Writing
+* PG Certificate

 * PG Diploma in Maternal and Child Health